 Swift uses microwave technology to deliver a burst of very localised energy.
 It is believed that the delivery of energy to the verruca triggers a protein to form that stimulates the immune system.

 A small probe is placed directly onto the skin.
-Treatment feels like a bee sting for a second or two before instantly subsiding.
-Several treatments are usually applied to each verruca in quick succession and then you are free to leave.
+Treatment is momentarily painful before instantly subsiding.
+Several treatments are usually applied to each verruca in quick succession afterwhich then you are free to leave.

 There are a few situations where treatment may not be given, or extra consideration is needed.
 These include:

-Women who are pregnant or breast-feeding should know that the energy from Swift is delivered entirely locally, and so carries the same risk as treatments using electrolysis, which are considered safe.
+Women who are pregnant or breast-feeding should know that the energy from Swift is delivered entirely locally, and so carries the same risk as treatments such as electrolysis, which is considered safe.
 However, it is known that the immune system is naturally suppressed during pregnancy, so treatment may be theoretically less likely to be successful.